-The Department of Disability Access and Advising (D2A2), located in 216 Pratt Hall, provides services to students with disabilities of all kinds, including learning, physical, hearing, vision, or psychological.
+The Department for Disability Access and Advising (D2A2), located in 216 Pratt Hall, provides services for students with disabilities of all kinds, including learning, physical, hearing, vision, or psychological.
 IUP is committed

 Our mission is to enhance quality and provide a platform for the inclusion of IUP students with disabilities, and others experiencing lengthier temporary disabilities, towards fully engaging in the university and its programs.

 We strive to ensure a fair and accessible learning environment where students with disabilities are able to succeed based on their own efforts and initiatives.
 We achieve this by working to reduce competitive disadvantages and environmental barriers that

 affect learning.
 Our faculty and staff work with and advise students, faculty, and other university personnel to coordinate accommodations for students that are compliant with federal legislation.
 Our faculty and staff also advise and educate the

 Our vision is a university that exceeds accessibility compliance: one that enhances the integration and success of persons with disabilities, and a campus-wide culture of access.

 D2A2: “Our students have Determination and Desire to Learn; we assist by providing Access and Advising for higher education.”

 As a part of the Division of Student Affairs at IUP, the Department for Disability Access and Advising is here for you, the student, assisting you in your college experience by ensuring educational access and accommodations.